 When Seth Miller founded Wing Bikes in 2018, he was trying to solve the problem of stolen e-bikes.
-Wing Bikes is based in New York City, and one of the most crowded cities in the world experiences more than its fair share of bike theft.
+Wing Bikes is based in New York City – one of the most crowded cities in the world that experiences more than its fair share of bike theft.

 Miller set out to design an affordable e-bike for city dwellers, including those looking to replace their car with a bike.

 In a busy city, cycling can often be easier, faster, and less expensive than driving a car or even using public transposition.

 Miller wanted to make this dream a reality for more and more people, so he founded Wing Bikes which introduced the Freedom, Freedom Fatty, and Freedom S in 2019.

 Wing Bikes makes four different urban e-bikes.
 Two models are most similar to single-speed bikes, one is a fat tire e-bike, and the last one is a compact commuter.
 These bikes are affordable and easy to use, making urban biking more accessible than ever – even on an e-bike.

 Wing Bikes also includes a hidden anti-theft tracker in each bike, plus warning stickers and a custom holster.

 Related: Best GPS Bike Trackers